top of page

 Romance novels vary widely in their approach when it comes to the physical intimacy between characters.
 Whether your story is gentle and sweet or steamy and passionate, understanding the different heat levels can help you connect with the right readers.
 Here’s a breakdown of the different heat levels you might encounter in romances: 01 Clean Romance Clean romances focus primarily on the emotional connection between the characters.
 Characters may kiss, but any sexual cont

-On a Personal Note: February 2026
+On a Personal Note: My Stance on AI

 What a first month it has been.